 Solving a OptimisticLockingException During Upsert in MongoDB-Spring Webflux

 I faced a unique problem and it is worth writing about.
-The cause was parallel access and saving of a single document that caused OptimisticLockingException
+The cause was parallel access and saving of a single document that caused OptimisticLockingException.

 Problem

-which had to be manupilated.
+I had a @Document which had to be manupilated.

-had a repository which extended ReactiveMongoRepository
+The @Document had a repository which extended ReactiveMongoRepository.

 So it was something like this